fish-shell/fish-shell/CONTRIBUTING.rst

    autocmd Filetype c,cpp setlocal comments^=:///

-If you use ViM I recommend the `vim-clang-format plugin <https://github.com/rhysd/vim-clang-format>`__ by [@rhysd](https://github.com/rhysd).
+If you use Vim I recommend the `vim-clang-format plugin <https://github.com/rhysd/vim-clang-format>`__ by [@rhysd](https://github.com/rhysd).

-You can also get ViM to provide reasonably correct behavior by installing
+You can also get Vim to provide reasonably correct behavior by installing

 http://www.vim.org/scripts/script.php?script_id=2636